billmdevs/bbserv/README.md

 ## Bulletin Board Messages and Distributed Agreement:
 ## A CSC 590 Challenge

-Part of the requirements for the M.Sc. capstone research project(CS590)
+Part of the requirements for the M.Sc. capstone research project

 Bulletin Board Server
 ---------------------